Raymond Klibansky: Biography

 He became a British citizen in 1938, and during the Second World War was attached to the Political Warfare Executive, based at Woburn Abbey.

 He worked at first on Germany, then on preparation for the allied invasion of Italy, and after the war on the denazification programme in Germany.

 In 1946 Klibansky became the Frothingham Professor of Logic and Metaphysics at McGill University; he also lectured at the Université de Montréal.

 From 1966 to 1969 he was president of the International Institute of Philosophy, and subsequently its honorary president.

 He was a fellow of Wolfson College, Oxford, from 1981 to 1995 and thereafter an honorary fellow of that college.

 In 1999 he was made a Grand Officer of the National Order of Quebec.
 In 2000 he was made a Companion of the Order of Canada in recognition for being "one of the greatest intellectuals of our time".
+He died in 2005, two months short of his hundredth birthday.

 The Raymond Klibansky Prizes were formerly awarded each year for the best books in the humanities that had received support from the Aid to Scholarly Publications Programme (ASPP), part of the Canadian Federation for the Humanities and Social Sciences.
 One prize each was awarded to the best English book and the best French book.
 The prizes are now called simply the Canada Prizes/Prix du Canada.